rhcad/DemoCmds/README.md

 ## Build

-- Build for **iOS** platform on Mac OS X.
+### Build for **iOS** platform on Mac OS X.

+- Type `pod install` with [CocoaPods](http://cocoapods.org).
+Need to remove `libPods.a` from Link Binary With Libraries.

-  - Open `ios/DemoCmds/DemoCmds.xcodeproj` in Xcode, then build the library project.
+- Or open `ios/DemoCmds/DemoCmds.xcodeproj` in Xcode, then build the library project.

 - Or cd the 'ios' folder of this project and type `./build.sh` to build `ios/output/libDemoCmds.a`.
     - Type `./build.sh -arch arm64` to make iOS libraries for iOS 64-bit.
     - Type `./build.sh clean` to remove object files.

-- Build for **Android** platform on Mac, Linux or Windows.
+### Build for **Android** platform on Mac, Linux or Windows.

 - Cd the 'android' directory of this project and type `./build.sh` to build with ndk-build.
 The library `libDemoCmds.a` will be outputed to `android/DemoCmds/obj/local/armeabi`.

     - Type `./build.sh -B` to rebuild the native libraries.
     - Type `./build.sh APP_ABI=x86` to build for the x86 (Intel Atom) Emulator.